godotengine/godot-docs/tutorials/matrices_and_transforms.rst

 Multiplication by inverse
 -------------------------

-Multiplying a matrix by it's inverse, results in identity
+Multiplying a matrix by its inverse, results in identity

 ::